-The central idea of MMT is that government expenditure can be directly funded by the issuance of fiat money, or what is now more generally defined as ‘central bank money’ (monetary liabilities, both cash/currency and overnight reserves held with the central bank by banks and other eligible financial institutions).
-This is in direct opposition to the orthodox practice of allowing the central bank to decide on the issuance of its own liabilities (central bank money) in response to the level of demand given the level of Bank Rate.
+The central idea of MMT is that government expenditure can be directly funded by the issue of fiat money, or what is now more generally defined as ‘central bank money’ (monetary liabilities, both cash/currency and overnight reserves held with the central bank by banks).
+In short, monetary policy is put at the service of fiscal policy in achieving the desired level of aggregate spending in the economy.

 The currency of a nation state is a liability of that nation state and sits on the central bank balance sheet.
 Unlike all other liabilities of the state (the consolidated national Treasury and central bank), monetary liabilities are irredeemable: they are liabilities in name only because the holder can demand their exchange for some other store of value.